nya3jp/tast/docs/writing_tests.md

 }
 ```

-Tast log messages and error reasons should be capitalized phrases without any
+On the other hand, Tast log messages and error reasons should be capitalized
-trailing punctuation:
+phrases without any trailing punctuation:

 ```go
 s.Log("Asking Chrome to log in")